Time Series¶

 storage, and validation.

-of 1 hour will be converted to P0DT1H
+P1M and a timedelta of 1 hour will be converted to P0DT1H.

 Behaviors¶

-stores time series data on the computer’s tmp filesystem by default.
+time_series_in_memory: TheSystemstores each array of data in an Arrow file by default.
+This is a binary file that enables efficient storage and row access.
+Set this flag to store the data in memory instead.time_series_read_only: The default behavior allows users to add and remove time series data.
+Set this flag to disable mutation.
+That can be useful if you are de-serializing a system, won’t be changing it, and want to avoid copying the data.time_series_directory: TheSystemstores time series data on the computer’s tmp filesystem by default.
 This filesystem may be of limited size.
-If your data will exceed that limit, such as what is likely to happen on an HPC compute node, set this parameter to an alternate location (such as/tmp/scratch
+If your data will exceed that limit, such as what is likely to happen on an HPC compute node, set this parameter to an alternate location (such as/tmp/scratchon NREL’s HPC systems).

 Refer to the Time Series API for more information.